simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 level 1?
 How many people have booted your game (includes rentals and re-sales)?

-It’s possible and advisable to engineer some of your achievements / trophies to bring this information to you automatically without the need to write your own systems.
+It's possible and advisable to engineer some of your achievements / trophies to bring this information to you automatically without the need to write your own systems.